KansasLinuxFest/website/content/pages/prospectus.md

 [http://www.openkansas.us/hacklabscomputer-clubs](http://www.openkansas.us
 /hacklabscomputer-clubs)

-## What is Kansas Linux Fest?
+## What is Kansas GNU/Linux Fest?

-Kanas Linux Fest is a new festival of Free/Libre Open Source Software, Open Hardware and Open Knowledge.The Kansas Linux Fest will be held for the first time on the 21st and 22nd of March 2015, in Lawrence Kansas.
+Kanas GNU/Linux Fest is a new festival of Free/Libre Software, Open Hardware and Open Knowledge.The Kansas GNU/Linux Fest will be held for the first time on the 21st and 22nd of March 2015, in Lawrence Kansas.

 The goal is to establish a yearly conference where members of the F/LOSS community can meet and share for the Heartland.
-The next closest Linux Fest is in Ohio and there is no other within 12 hours driving from here.Kansas Linux Fest is organized into two days of talks and workshops in parallel.
+The next closest GNU/Linux Fest is in Ohio and there is no other within 12 hours driving from here.Kansas GNU/Linux Fest is organized into two days of talks and workshops in parallel.

 We will have talks from F/LOSS experts from around the word, from the region